wittawatj/lyx2web/README.md

     \newcommand{\postmeta}[1]{}

-At the beginning of each section, write the following
+At the beginning of each section, write

     \postmeta{
     Title: some title here